 These are FTSE 100 giants Fresnillo and Polymetal, which mine in Mexico and Russia respectively, mid-cap Hochschild, whose mines are in Peru and Argentina, and FTSE AIM 50 firm Pan African, which operates in South Africa.

-The post Centamin’s share price just crashed.
-Here’s what I’d do now appeared first on The Motley Fool UK.
+The post The Centamin share price just crashed 22%!
+It’s a gold stock I’d buy appeared first on The Motley Fool UK.

-Edward Sheldon owns shares in ASOS, Boohoo, Softcat, and Gamma Communications.
-The Motley Fool UK has recommended ASOS, boohoo group, and Softcat.
+G A Chester has no position in any of the shares mentioned.
+The Motley Fool UK has recommended Fresnillo.
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.